 This Privacy Notice sets out the information that I collect, generate and hold that identifies you.

-If you browse my website, I will see what pages you visit (but only identified by your IP address).
+If you browse my website (which uses the secure https protocol), I will see what pages you visit (but only identified by your IP address).

 Whenever you contact me (by email or any messaging service e.g. Text, WhatsApp, Facebook), I will store your messages on my phone/PC (along with your phone number/email address).